NYPL-discovery/discovery-store-poster/README.md

 Run this to generate `event.json` full of encoded bibs:

-`node kinesify-data.js event.unencoded.bibs.json event.json https://platform.nypl.org/api/v0.1/current-schemas/Bib`
+`node kinesify-data.js event.unencoded.bibs.json event.json https://platform.nypl.org/api/v0.1/current-schemas/Bib --envfile [path to env file] --profile [aws profile]`

 Or run this to generate `event.json` full of encoded items:

-`node kinesify-data.js event.unencoded.items.json event.json https://platform.nypl.org/api/v0.1/current-schemas/Item`
+`node kinesify-data.js event.unencoded.items.json event.json https://platform.nypl.org/api/v0.1/current-schemas/Item --envfile [path to env file] --profile [aws profile]`

 Alternatively, to generate a event.json from a plain marcinjson document (such as retrieved from the sierra api), you can kinesify that directly:

-`node kinesify-data test/data/bib-10011745.json event.json  https://platform.nypl.org/api/v0.1/current-schemas/Bib`
+`node kinesify-data test/data/bib-10011745.json event.json  https://platform.nypl.org/api/v0.1/current-schemas/Bib --envfile [path to env file] --profile [aws profile]`

 Either of the `event.json`s generated above can be processed against QA infrastructure like this: